-The National Fire Protection Association encourages people to associate daylight saving time with changing out the batteries in home smoke detectors and carbon-monoxide detectors.
+The National Fire Protection Association encourages people to associate the change to daylight saving time with changing out the batteries in home smoke detectors and carbon-monoxide detectors.

 It’s a smart way to ensure that these vital alarms always have fresh batteries — but you don’t need to throw the old ones away.
-If they’ve still got life in them, take the old batteries and put them into a remote control or a child’s toy, anything where a dead battery doesn’t mean a possible home disaster.
+If they’ve still got life in them, take the old batteries and put them into a remote control. a child’s toy or anything where a dead battery doesn’t mean a possible home disaster.

 4. Prepare your grill